 But what is in this new Radeon DNA architecture that makes it so distinct from the previous generations of GCN silicon that’s been making up the red team’s GPUs for the past seven years?
 Dr. Lisa Su has told us, on multiple occasions now, that the RDNA architecture is a completely new, ground up design, on a par with the way its CPU designers started afresh with Zen post-Bulldozer et al.

-Thanks to the full editor’s day info drop just before the E3 Next Horizon Gaming event in LA we’ve got the full low-down on just what makes this new Navi RDNA architecture tick, and what we can expect to see in the Navi 10 GPU.
+Thanks to the full editor’s day info drop just before the E3 Next Horizon Gaming event in LA, and later white paper release, we’ve got the full low-down on just what makes this new Navi RDNA architecture tick.
 And the first thing to say is that, arguably, it’s not quite a ground-up redesign, this time around at least…